crumbhole/kubecog-plugin/README.md

-# crumblecog-plugin
+# Kubecog-plugin

-This is an init plugin for [argocd-lovely-plugin](https://github.com/crumbhole/argocd-lovely-plugin) to allow for templating in the crumblecog project.
+This is an init plugin for [argocd-lovely-plugin](https://github.com/crumbhole/argocd-lovely-plugin) to allow for templating in the kubecog project.

 ## Usage